 Do I need to consider fire before removing a wall?

-Walls are there to separate rooms, and sometimes this is done to create a fire compartment in multi-occupational properties.
+Walls are there to separate rooms, which is sometimes done to create a fire compartment in multi-occupational properties.
 However, in a single-occupancy house, this is not an issue.

 How do I get a flush ceiling with no beam visible?

-To achieve a flush ceiling throughout, you need to raise the beam to sit within the floor zone.
+You must raise the beam to sit within the floor zone to achieve a flush ceiling.
 Your structural engineer will advise on the best way to do this as it could involve cutting existing floor joists – not a job to be taken lightly!

 Another thing you need to consider is deflection in the beam, which over a 4,000mm opening could be more than 10mm.